-The US News and World Report consistently rank actuaries amongst its “Best Business Jobs” category in America along with their “Best Paying Jobs” and “100 Best Jobs” as well.
+The US News and World Report consistently ranks actuaries amongst its “Best Business Jobs” category in America along with their “Best Paying Jobs” and “100 Best Jobs” as well.
 In particular, actuarial science is a highly technical discipline that deals with insurance risk management, statistical and risk analysis as well as measuring and devising policy instruments.
-In other words, they hold expertise in what value insurance products hold in relation to the risk factors involved.
+In other words, they hold expertise in what value insurance products hold about the risk factors involved.
 Taking into account, what a global mammoth international finance and insurance industry has become, actuarial science, although still a niche, is steadily being recognized as one of the industries to look out for in the coming decades.

 This Blog Includes: